yoroyor/ChatGPT-canvas/README.md

    ```

 ### Additional Notes
-- Make sure to replace `YOUR_API_KEY` in `docker-compose.yml` with your actual Alpha Vantage API key before running the application.
+- Make sure to add your actual Alpha Vantage API key in the `.env` file before running the application.